What is Career Dual Enrollment (CDE)?

 - Have TABE scores within 2 grade levels of state mandated exit requirements for completion of the program.

 Achievement of these eligibility requirements must be documented prior to a student’s enrollment in a CDE program.

 When can students enroll in a CDE program?

 CDE Applications are accepted for the fall term from February 15 through April 17.
 CDE Applications are accepted for the spring term from September 15 through November 15.
 Testing must be completed prior to the deadline for each term.
 Spaces are limited and will be filled on a first-come, first-served basis; Returning CDE students must reapply each school year.

 Some programs are lock-step and have specific testing, application windows, and start dates.
 Students interested in these programs must follow the same testing and registration deadlines as traditional adult students.
 They are noted on the application with an asterisk.
 Contact Admissions for details.

-The Governing Board of Lake Technical College has appointed Lana Payne as the representative to facilitate parental involvement, provide access to information, assist parents and others with questions and concerns, and resolve disputes.
-She can be reached at 352.589.2250 or by email at firstname.lastname@example.org
+To assist parents and others with questions, concerns, or to resolve disputes, the Governing Board of Lake Technical College has appointed a representative to facilitate parental involvement.
+She can be reached at 352.589.2250 or by email at email@example.com.